Report Title: The Conservative Case for Carbon Dividends (United States, Republican Party)

 A little bit about the author:

-By CL Council (2017) by James A. Baker III, Martin Feldstein, Ted Halstead, N. Gregory Mankiw, Henry M. Paulson Jr., George P. Shultz, Thomas Stephenson and Rob Walton.
+The Conservative Case for Carbon Dividends — By CL Council (2017) by James A. Baker III, Martin Feldstein, Ted Halstead, N. Gregory Mankiw, Henry M. Paulson Jr., George P. Shultz, Thomas Stephenson and Rob Walton.

 - A “carbon dividends plan” would allow the government to address climate change while remaining true to its principles of free markets and limited government.

-- The government could implement incremental carbon tax and then redistribute the revenues in the form of a dividend to American citizens
+- The government could implement an incremental carbon tax and then redistribute the revenues in the form of a dividend to American citizens

 - Exporters to countries with no carbon tax would have their carbon tax payments refunded, while the US would impose a fee on imports from such countries, encouraging them to adopt a similar system.